molecode/taskcards-monitor/README.md

 ### Features

 - Beautiful HTML email with styled change summaries
+- Board name displayed prominently in subject and email body
+- Customizable subject line with Jinja2 template variables
 - Shows added, removed, and changed cards
 - Includes card titles and descriptions
 - Only sends emails when changes are detected (not on first run)
+- Links to GitHub repository and issue tracker in footer
 ```

 ## State Files